 3. Charter Flights: Charter flights are non-scheduled flights that cater to specific groups or individuals.
 They are often used for package holidays, sports teams, corporate travel, or private events.
 Charter flights provide flexibility in terms of destinations and flight times, tailored to the specific needs of the chartering party.

 4. Business and First Class: Many airlines offer premium classes such as business class and first class, providing enhanced comfort, luxury, and personalized services to passengers.
-These classes often include spacious seating, gourmet dining, priority check-in, access to exclusive lounges, and other amenities, enhancing the overall travel experience.
+These classes often include spacious Seating, gourmet dining, priority check-in, access to exclusive lounges, and other amenities, enhancing the overall travel experience.

 5. Long-Haul and Intercontinental Flights: Air travel enables people to explore far-flung destinations and connect different continents.
 Long-haul and intercontinental flights, such as flights from New York to Tokyo or London to Sydney, allow travelers to cross vast distances quickly and conveniently, making it possible to experience different cultures and landscapes in a relatively short amount of time.